 The first thing to consider is the business outcomes you are hoping to achieve for your customers.
 Having a good understanding of your customer journey map and lifecycle is essential.

-In order to meet the ever-changing customer expectations, business leaders are making significant changes to the ways their organisations are run, setting up innovation labs, and equipping staff with new and relevant skills.
+In order to meet the ever-changing customer expectations, business leaders are making significant changes to the ways their organizations are run, setting up innovation labs, and equipping staff with new and relevant skills.

 Once you have established the direction you want your business to take, you need to have a clear idea of what roles and responsibilities everyone on your team will play.
 Focus is key, whether you’re modifying an existing model or starting anew.